Alcohol use and safe drinking

-Beer consumption; Wine consumption; Hard liquor consumption; Safe drinking
+Beer consumption; Wine consumption; Hard liquor consumption; Safe drinking; Teen drinking

 Alcohol is one of the most widely used drug substances in the world.

 Alcohol use is not only an adult problem.
 Most American high school seniors have had an alcoholic drink within the past month.
-This is in spite of the fact that the legal drinking age is 21 years old in the U.S.
+This is in spite of the fact that the legal drinking age is 21 years old in the United States.

 About 1 in 5 teens are considered "problem drinkers."
 This means that they: